Aloe vera: Leaves

 The leaves are thick and fleshy, green to grey-green, with some varieties showing white flecks on their upper and lower stem surfaces.
-The margin of the leaf is serrated and has small white teeth.
+The margin of the leaf is serrated with small white teeth.

-Aloe vera leaves contain phytochemicals under study for possible bioactivity, such as lignans, phytosterols, polyphenols, acetylated mannans, polymannans, anthraquinones C-glycosides, anthrones, and other anthraquinones, such as emodin and various lectins.
+Aloe vera leaves contain phytochemicals, which are often studied for possible bioactivity.
+Some examples of phytochemicals include lignans, phytosterols, polyphenols, acetylated mannans, polymannans, anthraquinones C-glycosides, anthrones, and other anthraquinones such as emodin and various lectins.

 Flowers

-The flowers are produced in summer on a spike up to 90 cm tall, each flower being pendulous, with a yellow tubular corolla 2-3 cm long.
+The aloe's flowers are produced in summer on a spike that grows up to 90 cm tall.
+Each flower is pendulous with a yellow tubular corolla 2-3 cm long.

 Roots

-Like other Aloe species, Aloe vera forms arbuscular mycorrhiza, a root symbiosis that allows the plant better access to mineral nutrients from the soil.
+Like other Aloe species, Aloe vera forms arbuscular mycorrhiza, a root symbiosis that allows the plant better access to mineral nutrients in the soil.

 Distribution

-Aloe vera is considered to be native to the south-east Arabian Peninsula in the Hajar Mountains in north-eastern Oman and eastern U.A.E.
-However, it has been widely cultivated around the world, and has become naturalized in North Africa, as well as Sudan and neighboring countries, along with the Canary Islands, Cape Verde, and Madeira Islands.
-It has also naturalized in the Algarve region of Portugal, and in wild areas across Spain, especially in the region of Murcia.
+Aloe vera is considered to be native to the southeastern region of the Arabian Peninsula in the Hajar Mountains in northeastern Oman and eastern U.A.E.
+However, since being widely cultivated around the world, the plant has become naturalized in North Africa as well as in Sudan and its neighboring countries, in the Canary Islands, Cape Verde, and the Madeira Islands.
+It is also naturalized in the Algarve region of Portugal and in wild areas across Spain, especially in the region of Murcia.